-The Mercyhurst University Thomas J. Gamble Civic Institute is a university-community partnership dedicated to the well-being of the Erie region and Commonwealth of Pennsylvania.
-The staff at the Civic Institute follow an action research model, providing high-quality, objective information, utilizing data-driven decision making, and promoting evidence-based strategies.
+The Mercyhurst University Thomas J. Gamble Civic Institute is a university-community partnership dedicated to the well-being of the Erie region and the Commonwealth of Pennsylvania.
+The staff at the Civic Institute follow an action research model, providing high-quality, objective information, utilizing data-driven decision-making, and promoting evidence-based strategies.

 The Civic Institute collaborates with several community partners in areas including child welfare, domestic violence, housing and homelessness, drugs and alcohol, criminal justice, and health.
-The Civic Institute promotes positive outcomes within our community by linking resources and facilitating discussion with key partners and decision makers.
+The Civic Institute promotes positive outcomes within our community by linking resources and facilitating discussions with key partners and decision-makers.
 The Mercyhurst Civic Institute staff holds nearly 70 years of combined professional experience.
 Each staff member provides our organization with a wealth of knowledge from practical work experience in diverse fields related to our areas of focus.